Convexity on manifolds without focal points and applications: Preliminaries

-\end{proof} Notice in the above computation that when $X= \nabla b_v$ we have $\mathrm{Hess}~b_v(\nabla b_v,\nabla b_v)=0$ and hence $b_v$ is not strictly convex for any $v \in SM$.
-In fact, to the best of our knowledge, it is not known if Busemann functions are even convex for an arbitrary manifold of continuous asymptote.
-Using Lemma \ref{geodesic} and \cite[Proposition 2, Theorem 1]{Eschenburg:1977} we have the following relation between the stable Jacobi tensors and the Busemann functions in the case of manifolds of continuous asymptote: for $v \in SM$, $p \in M$, and $x \in T_pM$,
+To the best of our knowledge, it is not known if the Busemann functions are even convex for an arbitrary manifold of continuous asymptote.
+Using Lemma \ref{geodesic} and \cite[Proposition 2, Theorem 1]{Eschenburg:1977} we have the following relation between the stable Jacobi tensors and the Busemann functions in the case of manifolds of continuous asymptote as in \cite[Theorem 1]{Eschenburg:1977}.
+In this case, we have for $p \in M$, $v \in SM$, and $x \in T_pM$ \cite[p.
+155]{Knieper:2016},